guaguila/CLive2022_DEVWKS-3240/README.md

 Next you will switch to the Linux VM terminal to install the certificates onto the C9300 from the VM.

-## 2-Provision the certificates on the Virtual Machine
+## Certificate provisioning on the Virtual Machine

 Use the 2nd terminal window to perform the folowing tasks in the linux terminal